 This is a lot of information to process.
 I remember my mind being blown at the discovery that some lenses read differently on different cameras because of sensor size.
 If you’ve come this far and understand most of what you just read but still feel a bit out-to-sea, fear not!
 I have some lens recommendations for new full frame and crop frame sensor DSLR owners.
 The first list is for zoom lenses, or lenses that cover a range of focal lengths.
 The second list is for prime lenses, or lenses that only have 1 length and do not zoom.

-My Zoom Lens Recommendations for Beginners
+My Zoom Lens Recommendations for Full Frame and Crop Frame Sensors

 Remember, everything I recommend for full frame cameras can also be used on crop frame (or APS-C) sensor cameras.
 If you have a crop sensor camera, the APS-C recommendations below will emphasize portability and affordability while the full frame counterparts provide ultimate quality but are larger, heavier, and spendier.
 A few lenses I recommend in the APS-C category can also be used on full frame cameras, especially among primes since there aren’t as many crop-dedicated primes as there are primes already compatible with both.
 Be sure to click on the item to read more details about it before committing.